pawelgrzybek/pawelgrzybek.com/content/posts/2018-08-06-capture-one-pro-the-best-parts.md

 ---
 title: "Capture One Pro — the best parts"
-description: "Amongst thee multiple RAW image converters available on the market, I settled with the one by Phase One.
+description: "Amongst the multiple RAW image converters available on the market, I settled with the one by Phase One.
 Let me share with you a few reasons why I made this choice."
 photo: 2018-08-06.jpg
-draft: true
 ---

 From Monday to Friday I am a Senior Front-end Developer at [Mindera](https://mindera.com/) but come the weekend, I turn into a hobbyist photographer.
 After shooting analog using a Hasselblad 500C/M for years I recently became the happy owner of a [Sony α7R III](https://www.sony.co.uk/electronics/interchangeable-lens-cameras/ilce-7rm3).
 As far as shooting goes on an advanced camera like this it is pure pleasure.
 To take a good picture you need to have a good eye — this applies to both analog and digital worlds.
 The differences start after pressing the shutter button when instead of going to the darkroom, everything goes to software.